webhintio/hint/packages/sonarwhal/docs/contributor-guide/getting-started/pull-requests.md

 you intend to do, the issue has been accepted, and was not assigned to anyone else.

 If there is no such issue, create a new issue.
-If there is one that is not assigned, just leave a comment stating that you want to work on it, and we will assign it to you.
+If there is one that is not assigned, leave a comment stating that you want to work on it, and we will assign it to you.

-For bug fixes, documentation changes, and other small changes, there is no need to create an issue, and you can just make the pull request.
+For bug fixes, documentation changes, and other small changes, there is no need to create an issue, and you can make the pull request.

 ## Getting started